 Break out the cranberry sauce and French fried onions—it’s time for Thanksgiving!
-(Check out these Thanksgiving recipes that are as easy as pie.)
 If this is your first time preparing the turkey and all the fixin’s, follow this Thanksgiving guide for smooth sailing.
+(And check out these Thanksgiving recipes that are as easy as pie.)

 Keep it simple

 Before we get started, it’s important to remember to keep things simple.
-Don’t take on more than you can handle, especially if this is your first time preparing Thanksgiving dinner.
-Try to stick to tried-and-true recipes or family favorites to keep things running smoothly.
+Don’t take on more than you can handle, especially if this is your first time planning Thanksgiving dinner.
+Stick to tried-and-true recipes or family favorites to keep things running smoothly.

 Make a plan